United Nations Convention Against Corruption: International cooperation (Chapter IV, Articles 43–49)

-Under Chapter IV of UNCAC, States Parties are obliged to assist one another in every aspect of the fight against corruption, including prevention, investigation, and the prosecution of offenders.
+Under Chapter IV of UNCAC, States Parties are obliged to assist one another in every aspect of the fight against corruption, including prevention, investigation, and prosecution of offenders.
 Cooperation takes the form of extradition, mutual legal assistance, transfer of sentences persons and criminal proceedings, and law enforcement cooperation.
 Cooperation in civil and administrative matters is also encouraged.
-Based on Chapter IV, UNCAC itself can be used as a basis for extradition, mutual legal assistance and law enforcement with respect to corruption-related offences.
+Based on Chapter IV, UNCAC itself can be used as a basis for extradition, mutual legal assistance and law enforcement concerning corruption-related offences.
 "Dual criminality", which is a requirement that the relevant offence shall be criminalized in both the requesting and requested country, is considered fulfilled irrespective of whether the same terminology or category of offense is used in both jurisdictions.
 In case of a request for assistance involving non-coercive measures, States Parties are required to provide assistance even when dual criminality is absent subject only to the basic concepts of their legal systems.
 Chapter IV also contains other innovative provisions designed to facilitate international cooperation.
 For example, States Parties that use UNCAC as a basis for extradition shall not consider corruption-related offences as political ones; assistance can also be provided in relation to offences for which legal persons can be held responsible; and bank secrecy cannot be cited as a ground to refuse a request for assistance.
 In order to ensure speedy and efficient cooperation, each State Party is required to designate a central authority responsible for receiving MLA requests.
 Overall, Chapter IV provides a broad and flexible platform for international cooperation.
 However, its provisions do not exhaust all international cooperation issues covered by UNCAC, thus the purposes of UNCAC and provisions of other chapters also need to be taken into consideration.